gferhpc/supercomputing.tue.nl/docs/documentation/steps/access/ssh.md

 === ":fontawesome-brands-windows: Windows"

     For Windows you likely need a 3rd party tool to be able to use SSH.
-More modern versions of Windows _may_ include SSH by default, for more information see [:simple-powershell: PowerShell](#__tabbed_2_3).
+More modern versions of Windows _may_ include SSH by default, for more information see [:material-powershell: PowerShell](#__tabbed_2_3).

     === ":octicons-terminal-16: MobaXterm"